What Are Tide Tables And Do You Need To Know About Them When Diving?

 What Are Tide Tables?

-Tide tables, also known as tidal charts, provide tidal predictions – information about high and low tides for a specific location or region.
-They may be in print or digital form and are usually published for major ports (commonly referred to as standard ports).
+Tide tables, also known as tidal charts or tide charts, provide tidal predictions – information about high and low tides for a specific location or region.
+A tide table may be in print or digital form and is usually published for major ports (commonly referred to as standard ports).
 Tide tables are only valid for a single year.

 Commonly Used Terms in Tide Tables

-Some terms you are likely to come across when reading your dive table include:
+Some terms you are likely to come across when reading your tide table include:

 - Tidal current – the horizontal movement of water caused by tides.